 When I first arrived in Dublin four years ago my heart and mind would be full of excitement as I looked over and around the city with the eyes of faith (quite literally I would walk around it or find a high spot with which to view it and pray for it).
 I remember feeling so feeble and pathetic (we were just 6 people and 2 kids back then!) but also so excited about what God would do.
 I have never lost that excitement… what could God do next…???

 I love the holy ambition of Paul, who knows that nothing can stop him because God is for him, and he ends his letter to the Romans by saying (Romans 15:20):

 It has always been my ambition to preach the gospel where Christ was not known, so that I would not be building on someone else’s foundation

 That is what I want for our ambition as a church.
 To be excited that God will lead us to places where Christ is not known… and we can build a new foundation with him.

-So as we come this Sunday to celebrate our second birthday as a church and look to the future, we must remember what he has done so far and give thanks.
+So as we come this Sunday to celebrate our third birthday as a church and look to the future, we must remember what he has done so far and give thanks.
 Let’s avoid the pitfalls of grumbling self-indulgence and proud self-reliance by thanking him for what he has done.
 And let’s stay excited and expectant of what is to come!